 Skip Repetitive Navigation Links

-- Develop and execute needs assessment strategies, including data collection, to effectively measure health and wellness status of individuals and groups.
+- Develop and execute data collection and needs assessment strategies to effectively measure health statues of individuals and groups.

-- Demonstrate functional knowledge critical to community health education, wellness, and health promotion programs.
+- Demonstrate functional knowledge critical to community and population-based health promotion programs.

-- Design and implement individual and/or community health and wellness programs based on theoretical frameworks, needs assessment results and best practices.
+- Design and implement individual and/or community and population-based health promotion programs based on theoretical frameworks, needs assessment results, and evidence-informed practices.

-- Design and deliver community health and wellness programs that address health equity.
+- Design and deliver community and population health promotion programs that address health equity.

-- Develop an evaluation plan for community health and wellness programs.
+- Develop evaluation plans for community and population-based health promotion programs.

 Graduates of the BS in Community Health and Wellness will be able to:

-- Acquire an understanding of the current trends, challenges and critical issues, including cultural competency, necessary for development of innovate and effective health promotion solutions.
+- Continue to develop a strong understanding of the current trends, challenges, and critical issues, necessary for development of innovate and effective health promotion solutions.

-- Utilize critical reasoning to interpret current scientific research and make evidence based decisions.
+- Use critical reasoning skills to interpret current scientific research.

-- Assume responsibilities contingent with entry level positions in the field of community health, health promotion and wellness.
+- Assume responsibilities contingent with entry- and mid-level positions in the field of community and public health promotion.

-- Be able to pursue admission into advanced degree programs.
+- Be prepared to pursue admission into advanced degree programs.

-- Demonstrate leadership and contribute to the field of community health, health promotion and wellness by developing strategies and reinforcing organizational structures that lead to community health education and health promotion goals.
+- Contribute to the field of health promotion by developing strategies and reinforcing organizational structures that lead to community health education and health promotion goals.